OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 **4.4 Third Party Cookies**

-In addition to Skype’s cookies, Skype’s analytics, ad-serving and affiliate partners may set cookies and access cookies on your computer, when you are using the Skype software client or visiting a Skype website.
+In addition to Skype’s cookies, Skype’s analytics, ad-serving and affiliate partners may set cookies and access cookies on your computer, when you are using the Skype software client or visiting a Skype website and may collect information about your online activities across websites or online services.

 **4.4.1 Analytics**